20 Surprising Ways to Lose Weight In Your Sleep

 Tryp Your Sleep Switch

 Don’t count sheep, eat lamb!
 Or better yet, a bit of turkey.
 Tryptophan, an amino acid found in most meats, has demonstrated powerful sleep-inducing effects.
-A recent study among insomniacs found that just 1/4 gram—about what you’ll find in a skinless chicken drumstick or three ounces of lean turkey meat—was enough to increase hours of deep sleep significantly.
+A study published in The Journal of Nervous and Mental Disease among “mild” insomniacs found that just 1/4 gram—about what you’ll find in a skinless chicken drumstick or three ounces of lean turkey meat—was enough to increase hours of deep sleep significantly.
 And that can translate into easy weight loss.

-“Any tryptophan-containing food, which includes nuts, chicken, fish, lentils, and eggs, can help usher in sleepyhead syndrome,” says Julia Falamas, director of programming and operations at Epic Hybrid Training fitness studio.
+“Any tryptophan-containing food, which includes nuts, chicken, fish, lentils, and eggs, can help usher in sleepyhead syndrome,” says Julia Falamas, coach at Crossfit Spot Barbell in New York.
 “If you’re the type who can’t sleep on an empty stomach, a healthy source of fat like avocado or nut butter can help stave off hunger, while providing restorative properties,” she adds.

 Schedule Tea Time